JamesYYang/Health-Check/README.md

 Health-Check
 ============

-A simple tool for monitor HTTP or TCP service.
+A simple tool for monitor HTTP or TCP service